gooddata/gooddata-ui-sdk/libs/sdk-backend-base/api/sdk-backend-base.api.md

 //
 // @internal
 export function dummyBackendEmptyData(): IAnalyticalBackend;

-// Warning: (ae-internal-missing-underscore) The name "dummyDataFacade" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal
-export function dummyDataFacade(definition: IExecutionDefinition): DataViewFacade;

 // Warning: (ae-internal-missing-underscore) The name "dummyDataView" should be prefixed with an underscore because the declaration is marked as @internal
 //